-- How many countries can you find within the continent of Africa?
+- 1. How many countries can you find within the continent of Africa?
 Is this more or less than the number of countries that make up Europe? - 2.
 How long is the longest river in Africa?
 And in Europe? - 3.
 How many people live in Africa?
 And in Europe? - 4.
 How many people live in Blantyre, Malawi compared with Blantyre, Scotland?

-TASK B During the 19th century Africa was very different to how it is today.
-David travelled through the territories where community groups like the BaKwena and the Kololo lived, and in areas of the continent where nomadic groups travelled through.
+TASK B During the 19th century, Africa was very different to how it is today.
+David travelled through territories where community groups like the BaKwena and the Kololo lived, and across areas where nomadic groups travelled.
 Britain exerted its political and economic dominance by oppressing people and exploiting resources.
-The 'Scramble for Africa' involved the division of the African continent in over 50 countries, but David's travels were before this happened.
-By mapping David's travels on a modern map of Africa, we know that he travelled through 14 different countries in Southern, Eastern and Central Africa (also known as sub-Saharan Africa).
+The 'Scramble for Africa' involved the division of the African continent into over 50 countries, but David's travels were before this happened.
+By mapping David's travels on a current map of Africa, we know that he travelled through 15 different countries in Southern, Eastern and Central Africa (also known as Sub-Saharan Africa).
 Look at the timeline at the start of this resource.

-Using a search engine, can you research on the internet to find out which 14 countries David visited?
-Add pins/ coloured dots onto a map of Africa to show which countries you think David travelled through based on the descriptions in his timeline.
+Using the internet, can you research which 15 countries Livingstone visited?
+Add pins/coloured dots onto a map of Africa to show which countries you think David travelled through based on the descriptions in his timeline.